|

 time of adoption of these standards shall be grandfathered at those

-sponsor of record.
-Should no response be received within thirty days from the
+Should no response be received within thirty days

-date of receipt of this letter, or if the letter be returned as not
+from the date of receipt of this letter, or if the letter is returned as not

 deliverable, the coordination of the frequency pair will be rescinded.
 If the